Fatrald/EcoTronik/cloud_computing/README.md

 # Cloud Computing Path

 As cloud engineers, we play a role in developing APIs with the concept of CRUD (Create, Read, Update, and Delete) using the Javascript programming language with the express framework.

+## Cloud Computing Job Description
 As a cloud engineers we have job descriptions including:

 - Create endpoints for register, login, logout, transactions, and electronics
 - Deploy Backend API on Google Cloud Platform by using App Engine with the app.yaml as supporting file